-A few days ago we were discussing the cause an untimely death, over a long and flattering noticof a young wife, whose death notice I considered = advertisement for another to be the fourth wife a a rich man.
-The third, whose death we were on cussing, three years ago was a beautiful, bright and healthy girl, sparkling in her teens, with a heart full of hope, buoyancy and promise, but she was poor, and had no rich friends to support he. and the extravagant fashions did not allow her a show her beauty in the popular circles of society, where her model form, rosy cheeks and sparking eyes would have enabled her to appear in the ruly of beauty as a belle, and her quiet wit, modes manners and solid education, would have given be a prominent position in society.
-Her poverty ket her in retirement till a rich widower, whose second wife had gone to an untimely grave, and who main up all disparities of age by wealth and the artifical remedies for defects of body, came with the strong allurements of money, reputation and profession, and of course with abundance of manufactured love, (not free love.) and offered a home, rides, walks, dresses, ornaments, company, everything wealth could offer-even his heart or all that was left of it, (after being given away and divided several times before,) and how could she refuse ?
-Only age seemed to be an objection, but then he seemed so young-he was so kind and loving, and polite and learned, and he had momey.
-It did not take long to make a comquest of the young, confiding heart, and carry it off a victim with the sanction of the some anthority that a few years ago carried fugitive slaves of a darker hue back to bondage, cruelty and death, viz. : church and state authority.
-She was his which is too often only another name for slave.
-The rosy hue faded from her check as fades the leaf in the autumn forest; the elastic step dragged heavily; the pale and wasting form soon gave the hectic flush, the hollow cough, and consumptive signs of a wasting life, for he was devouring her very life, and by a slow process sapping the very vitals of her once lovely and healthy form.
-They were uncongenial and could not live together, yet she was his WIFE.
+A few days ago we were discussing the cause an untimely death, over a long and flattering not of a young wife, whose death notice I considered : advertisement for another to be the fourth wifa rich man.
+The third, whose death we were co cussing, three years ago was a beautiful, broand healthy girl, sparkling in her teens, with heart full of hope, buoyancy and promise, but su was poor, and had no rich friends to support by and the extravagant fashions did not allow he show her beauty in the popular circles of some where her model form, rosy cheeks and sparing eyes would have enabled her to appear in the rate of beauty as a belle, and her quiet wit, main manners and solid education, would have give by a prominent position in society.
+Her poverty here her in retirement till a rich widower, whose second wife had gone to an untimely grave, and who not up all disparities of age by wealth and the artificaremedies for defects of body, came with the store allurements of money, reputation and profession and of course with abundance of manufactured low. (not free love.) and offered a home, rides, walls. dresses, ornaments, company, everything wealth could offer-even his heart or all that was left of it. (after being given away and divided several time before,) and how could she refuse ?
+Only an seemed to be an objection, but then he sensel s roung-be was so kind and loving, and polite and learned, and he had money.
+It did not take long to make a conquest of the young, confiding heart. and carty it off a victim with the sanction of the mme anthority that a few years ago carried fugitive slaves of a darker hue back to bondage, cruelty and death, viz. : church and state authority.
+She was his mit, which is too often only another name for stave.
+The rosy hue faded from her check as fades the leaf in the autumn forest; the elastic step dragged heavily; the pale and wasting form soon gave the bectic flush, the hollow cough, and consumptive signs of a wasting life, for he was devour ing her very life, and by a slow process sapping the very vitals of her once lovely and healthy form.
+They were uncongenial and could not live together. yet she was his WIFE.
 Of course, he would not let her go out of his reach, except through the one route where death takes wives so often by his divorce law, without consulting priest or judge.
-Less than two years was sufficient for quick conther tried to advocate the injustice of slavery, but I do not think that he made his points very clear.
-It does not make a thing wrong because a few persons say that it is wrong, neither does it make a thing right because a few persons say that it is right.
-We had a right and a good right to our property.
-No one that has become in any way familiar with the laws of our country, can say that we had not a good right to our property, according to a clause in the Constitution.
-When you strike that out, then you can strike out the whole of it.
-One part is just as right as the other.
+Less than two years was sufficient for quick con-